-In a 41-page cert petition filed with the Supreme Court of California on Monday, Manatt and a team of outside lawyers led by Quinn Emanuel Urquhart & Sullivan national appellate practice chair Kathleen Sullivan argued that the legal issues surrounding the malicious prosecution case the firm faces from The Franklin Mint were muddled enough to require clarification by the state's highest court.
+Manatt, Phelps & Phillips, which has taken a beating for its work for the Jamaican government, is working hard to clear its name in a battle with a former adversary closer to home.
+In a 41-page cert petition filed this week with California's Supreme Court, Manatt and a team led by Quinn Emanuel national appellate practice chair Kathleen Sullivan argued that legal issues surrounding a malicious prosecution suit filed by The Franklin Mint were muddled enough to require clarification by the state's highest court.

 Manatt Tries to Beat Back Malicious Prosecution Lawsuit